Higher Courant-Dorfman algebras and associated higher Poisson vertex algebras: Abstract

 \section{Abstract}

-In this thesis, we consider a notion of a higher version of the relation between Courant-Dorfman algebras and Poisson vertex algebras.
-We define a higher Courant-Dorfman algebra, and study the relationship with graded symplectic geometry.
+{In this paper, we consider a higher notion of the relation between Courant-Dorfman algebras and Poisson vertex algebras in terms of dg symplectic geometry.
+We define a higher notion of Courant-Dorfman algebras, and study the relationship with graded symplectic geometry.
 In particular, we give graded Poisson algebras of degree $-n$ in the non-degenerate case.
-For higher Courant-Dorfman algebras coming from finite-dimensional vector bundles, they coincide with the algebras of functions of the associated differential-graded(dg) symplectic manifolds of degree $n$.

-We define a higher Lie conformal algebra and Poisson vertex algebra, and give a higher (weak) Courant-Dorfman algebraic structure arising from them.
+For higher Courant-Dorfman algebras coming from finite-dimensional vector bundles, they coincide with the algebras of functions of the associated dg symplectic manifolds of degree $n$.
+We define a higher notion of Lie conformal algebras and Poisson vertex algebras, and give a higher (weak) Courant-Dorfman algebraic structure arising from them.
 Moreover, we prove that the higher Lie conformal algebras and higher Poisson vertex algebras have properties like Lie conformal algebras and Poisson vertex algebras.
-As an example, we obtain an algebraic description of Batalin-Fradkin-Vilkovisky(BFV) current algebras.
+As an example, we get an algebraic description of BFV current algebras.
+This description can be seen as a higher analog of the relation between Poisson vertex algebras and Alekseev-Strobl current algebras.}